 Introduction to Microsoft Entra Verified ID

-Our digital and physical lives are increasingly linked to the apps, services, and devices we use to access a rich set of experiences.
-This digital transformation allows us to interact with hundreds of companies and thousands of other users in ways that were previously unimaginable.
+In today's world, our digital and physical lives are becoming increasingly intertwined with the apps, services, and devices we use.
+This digital revolution has opened up a world of possibilities, allowing us to connect with countless companies and individuals in ways that were once unimaginable.

 Why we need Decentralized Identity

 Today we use our digital identity at work, at home, and across every app, service, and device we use.
 It’s made up of everything we say, do, and experience in our lives—purchasing tickets for an event, checking into a hotel, or even ordering lunch.
 Currently, our identity and all our digital interactions are owned and controlled by other parties, in some cases, even without our knowledge.